BrendonHenrique/Frontend-Developer-Challenge/test-2/README.md

 ## Test 2 - Map infographic

 - This infographic map was created using:
-- Vue.JS + Quasar framework (https://quasar.dev)
+-- Vue.JS + Quasar framework (https://quasar.dev)
-- Quasar is a vue framework is based on the materialize components
+-- Quasar is a vue framework is based on the materialize components
-- Transpilation with babel

-- The project has already been built, and the index.html file is present in the / spa / folder, just access it and run to see the map.
+### The project has already been built, and the index.html file is present in the / spa / folder, just access it and run to see the map.

-- If you want to start the project in development mode

-## Install the dependencies with
+## If you want to start the project in development mode install the dependencies with

 `` `bash
 yarn